foliagecp/sdk/tests/system/nats-cluster-failover/README.md

 This test is **skipped by default**.
-A 3-node JetStream RAFT cluster needs enough CPU to hold a steady leader/quorum; under constrained Docker (e.g. Docker Desktop on a busy laptop) the cluster flaps during formation and the runtime can't reach readiness (`NewDomain` JetStream operations time out / report "temporarily unavailable").
+A 3-node JetStream RAFT cluster needs enough CPU to hold a steady leader/quorum; under constrained Docker (e.g. Docker Desktop on a busy laptop) the cluster flaps **near-continuously** during formation, and the runtime can't reach readiness even though `/healthz` and a one-off R=3 placement probe pass.
 It is reliable on a multi-core / multi-host CI.

+`run.sh` already does what it can to be robust: it starts the cluster first, waits for all nodes to be JetStream-healthy, and **probes real R=3 stream placement** (create+delete a replicated test stream) before starting the runtime.

 Run it explicitly: